 Found near the Sandpearl Resort on May 8, 2016, Kreacher was discovered floating and distressed with moderate edema.
 Results of a CT scan revealed shells in her esophagus and gastro-intestinal track, causing her buoyancy complication and discomfort.
 She received TPN (total parenteral nutrition) treatments and a regular diet of squid and shrimp to help regulate her digestive system.
 With a clean bill of health, Kreacher was ready to return home to the wild.
 Kreacher was released on Clearwater Beach on June 21, 2016.
 Track her on the map below.

 According to Dan Evans with the Sea Turtle Conservancy, Kreacher seems to have found a feeding ground, which could explain why she has been hanging around one particular area.
 “The continental shelf off the Gulf coast of Florida has many areas of hard-bottom reef and other habitats that are great places for loggerheads to find food,” said Evans.

 Ozzy was our first sea turtle released with a satellite tag.
-The last day we have her tracked is on January 22nd off the coast of North Carolina.
-We believe that Ozzy’s tag has either fallen off, or has become biofouled.
+The last day we have her tracked is on January 22 off the coast of North Carolina.
+We believe that Ozzy’s tag has either fallen off or has become biofouled.
 Biofouling is the growth of organisms, algae and barnacles on a wet surface.
-Four months is the average life span of a tracker, so we were pleased with the results we received from Ozzy’s journey.
+Four months is the average lifespan of a tracker, so we were pleased with the results we received from Ozzy’s journey.
 We appreciate all of the support we received and thank you for tracking Ozzy’s journey with us!